 Your developer's portal is accessible to users only by invitation and requires the developer to create a username and password to gain access.

-Add the internal developer as a Member of your Jitterbit Org under the User role with Read permission only.
+Add the developer as a Member of your Jitterbit Org.
+Assign the developer to a role that provides ApiConsumer and Read permissions only.

 - You will be required to send the developer the URL to access your developer's portal.
 On the Portal Manager page, select Portal from the dropdown in the upper left corner of the page to view your developer's portal.
 Copy the URL.